-The Hudson is a 25-story, 240-unit apartment tower with ground-floor retail at 750 N Hudson Ave in River North.
-First occupancy is slated for June 1, 2017.
+The Hudson, a 25-story, 240-unit apartment tower with ground-floor retail at 750 N Hudson Ave in River North, welcomed its first residents in June of 2017.

 The Hudson has a mix of one- to 3-bedroom, 2 ½ bath apartments.